rduinkerken/configurations/.gitconfig/README.md

 (find out the location of your config using the `git config --list --show-origin` command)

-2. Place the `git-custom-commands.sh` in the same folder as your `.gitconfig`.
-3. Change the paths in the `.gitconfig`

 🚀 You are now ready to go (and be lazy)! 🚀

-(you might have to restart your terminal for the commands to work)

 ---